Eliza Phillips: Early life and marriage

 Eliza Barron was born in Wandsworth, Surrey and baptised at the church of St Mary-at-Lambeth on 11 July 1823, the only child of George Barron (c.
 1763–1852), a gentleman, and Elizabeth Joanna Barron (née Barron; 1792–1824).
 Her parents may have been distant cousins.
 She was probably raised by her maternal grandparents, but little is known of her early life, though she did meet Samuel Taylor Coleridge while living in Highgate in her youth.

 On 11 November 1847, she married the historian and author Robert Montgomery Martin after he had his first marriage dissolved by an Act of Parliament.
 She was widowed in 1868 and her interest in animal welfare began, inspired by witnessing the sufferings of cattle on a sea voyage.

 On 16 May 1874 she married the Reverend Edward Phillips (1807–1885).
-They lived at Culverdon Castle, Culverdon Down, Tunbridge Wells, where she became the central figure in the local branch of the Society for the Prevention of Cruelty to Animals (later RSPCA).
+They rented Culverden Castle, Culverden Down, Tunbridge Wells from the Salomons family, where she became the central figure in the local branch of the Society for the Prevention of Cruelty to Animals (later RSPCA).

 Society for the Protection of Birds

 After the loss of her second husband in 1885, Phillips made a central contribution to the history of the protection of bird life in Britain.
 The focus of these groups was opposition to the use of bird feathers in ladies' fashions and the plumage trade.
-The Society for the Protection of Birds was formed by the 1891 amalgamation of The Plumage League, an anti-plumage group based in Didsbury, Manchester, run by Emily Williamson and the ‘Fin, Fur and Feather Folk’ whose afternoons meetings were established in 1889 at Phillips's house with Catherine Victoria Hall, Hannah Poland and other women, in London and Croydon.
+The Society for the Protection of Birds was formed by the 1891 amalgamation of The Plumage League, an anti-plumage group based in Didsbury, Manchester, run by Emily Williamson and the 'Fin, Fur and Feather Folk' whose afternoons meetings were established in 1889 at Phillips's house with Catherine Victoria Hall, Hannah Poland and other women, in London and Croydon.
 Phillips became head of publications.

-"Mrs Edward Phillips’ Fin, Fur and Feather afternoons at 11 Morland Road, Croydon, at which she and her close friend, Miss C V Hall of Lancaster Lodge, London, made welcome their numerous friends interested in the protection of wild creatures; in furtherance of this, Mrs Phillips gave unstintingly of her literary ability, and great experience of the world, and Miss Hall of her money and sweet patience, the ultimate outcome being the formation of a Society designed for the protection of Wild Birds throughout the world."
+"Mrs Edward Phillips' Fin, Fur and Feather afternoons at 11 Morland Road, Croydon, at which she and her close friend, Miss C V Hall of Lancaster Lodge, London, made welcome their numerous friends interested in the protection of wild creatures; in furtherance of this, Mrs Phillips gave unstintingly of her literary ability, and great experience of the world, and Miss Hall of her money and sweet patience, the ultimate outcome being the formation of a Society designed for the protection of Wild Birds throughout the world."

 In 1890, the society published its first leaflet, entitled Destruction of Ornamental-Plumaged Birds, aimed at saving the egret population by informing wealthy women of the environmental damage wrought by the use of feathers in fashion.
 A later 1897 publication, Bird Food in Winter, aimed to address the use of berries as winter decoration and encouraged the use of synthetic berries to preserve the birds food source.
 By 1898 the RSPB had 20,000 members and in 1897 alone had distributed over 16,000 letters and 50,000 leaflets.
 The society received a Royal Charter in 1904.